radumarias/ciphershell-kotlin/README.md

 At this point, you should also be able to find the App Launcher on your home screen

-#### Manual run via sideload
+#### Sideloading

 **Pre-requisites**

 Build and locate the apk the same way as the above

-Copy the apk file to the device and open it with file manager, install and run.
+Obtain the apk file on the device (various means - download link, email attachment, etc.) and access it (typically via a file manager), choose install and then run it.

 # Contribute